 You will have access to IT facilities the day after you have formally enrolled.

 Enrolment is the formal process through which you officially join the University.
 When you enrol, you confirm your agreement to become a student at Lincoln, to abide by University regulations and to become liable for fee payments, as well as agree to having your personal details checked.
 All students must enrol at the beginning of each year of study.

-EU Students - We may contact you prior to Enrolment to request a copy of your passport or National ID card.
+EU Students – We may contact you prior to enrolment, to request a copy of your passport and your current immigration status.

 As a research student, you can enrol on your programme of study either on a part-time or full-time basis.
 For the commencing year of the programme, you may enrol at any point during the academic year and the full set fee is payable.
 You will then be required to enrol on the anniversary of your first enrolment.
 The relevant set full-time or part-time fee is payable by all continuing students on re-enrolment.